Gitonga1054/kelvin-murimi-portfolio/README.md

 # kelvin-murimi-portfolio
-My public portfolio in Applied Mathematics, Statistics, and Computer Science. hello, i am kelvin murimi, a mathematics and computer science majoring in mathematics and computer science with interest indata structures and algorithms, software development on (c++ and java).
+My public portfolio in Applied Mathematics. hello, i am kelvin murimi, a mathematics and computer science majoring in mathematics and computer science with interest indata structures and algorithms, software development on (c++ and java).

 This portfolio documents my academic learing, programming practices,solved problems and projects as i develop differnt skills in computation and problem solving.